FlordeLiza: Broadcast

 Initially meant to be part of ABS-CBN's PrimeTanghali noontime block, FlordeLiza was originally planned to replace Give Love on Christmas before It's Showtime.
 However, in a last-minute change, the timeslot was moved to be part of ABS-CBN's Kapamilya Gold afternoon block.
 The timeslot was after It's Showtime.
 Oh My G! was the one who took the timeslot before It's Showtime.
 It was moved to ABS-CBN's PrimeTanghali noontime block instead of the Primetime Bida evening block which the original timeslot is before TV Patrol which was the original plan.

+Re-runs

-It aired reruns on Jeepney TV from January 1 to April 19, 2018; March 28 to October 3, 2020; and March 17 to September 28, 2024.
+The show had re-runs on Jeepney TV from January 1 to April 19, 2018 (replacing the re-runs of Two Wives 2014); March 28 to October 3, 2020 (replacing the re-runs of The Greatest Love); March 17 to September 29, 2024 (replacing the re-runs of Hawak Kamay); and April 13 to July 31, 2026 (replacing the re-runs of Langit Lupa).

 International broadcasts

 In Indonesia, the series was aired on RCTI in 2016, with Indonesian-dubbing.